Unifying Information-Theoretic and Pair-Counting Clustering Similarity: Linking collision probabilities and element–centric similarity

 This $k$-tuple expansions reveals how element–centric similarity redirects the focus relative to the two expansions developed above: where the Rand family and mutual information privilege abundance and statistical rarity, respectively, the element–centric view imposes a geometric decay with sample size, sharpening sensitivity to short, transitive structure in the element graph.
 Specifically, in the $k$-path view, personalized PageRank mixes $k$-tuple events with a geometric kernel $((1-\alpha)\alpha^{k-1})$: pairs dominate, triplets are downweighted by $\alpha$, quartets by $\alpha^{2}$, and so on, yielding a tunable locality scale that privileges low-order clustering structures.
 By contrast, the mutual–information expansion around independence emphasizes statistical rarity: its quadratic core weights deviations as $\delta_{ij}^{2}/(p_{i\cdot}p_{\cdot j})$, amplifying coherent but low–mass overlaps irrespective of graph radius.
 The Rand family sits at the opposite extreme: after subtracting the marginal baseline, its leading signal is an unweighted quadratic in $\delta_{ij}$ plus a linear alignment term, making it most responsive to agreement concentrated in large intersections.
 The three schemes therefore select different regimes—local transitivity (geometric (k)-mixing), rare systematic alignment (MI/VI), and bulk agreement (RI/ARI)—and the appropriate choice depends on which mode of structural coherence one wishes to detect.

-The random–walk formulation can now be seen as a natural generalization of $k$-tuple (or pair-counting) approaches for strict partitions to overlapping and hierarchical clusterings, where two elements may be related through multi–hop membership chains even without sharing a single cluster directly.
-Here, the $k$–path expansion provides a natural continuum: for small $k$, the structure mirrors $k$–tuple collisions (short, local coherence); for large $k$, it reflects the global connectivity of the element–affinity graph.
-This correspondence clarifies that the Rényi–based $I^{(k)}$ and the $k$–path element–centric similarity are two sides of the same principle---both measure the persistence of structural coherence over increasing sampling radii, one through explicit combinatorial collisions, the other through weighted random–walk paths.
+The random-walk formulation can therefore be viewed as a generalization of tuple-based comparison beyond strict partitions.
+For hard, non-overlapping clusterings, tuple collisions measure whether small groups of elements remain jointly co-assigned.
+For overlapping or hierarchical clusterings, element-affinity graphs allow two elements to be related through multi-hop membership chains even when they do not share a single cluster directly.
+The $k$-path expansion provides the corresponding notion of scale: short paths capture local coherence, analogous to low-order tuple collisions, while longer paths reflect broader connectivity in the element-affinity graph.
+Thus, collision probabilities and element-centric similarity share a common intuition---structural agreement can be probed by increasing the sampling radius---but they implement it in different ways: one through explicit tuple co-assignment events, the other through geometrically weighted random-walk paths.